Alleged Libor ringleader motivated by greed, trial hears

 Hours of subsequent interviews with the SFO might appear oppressive, Chawla said.
 But he alleged this was because Hayes volunteered he had acted dishonestly and offered evidence "against a large number of other people".

-The court heard Hayes implicated traders and interdealer brokers including his half-brother, Peter O'Leary, a former trader at HSBC (HSBA.L).
+The court heard Hayes implicated traders and interdealer brokers including his half-brother, Peter O'Leary, a former trader at HSBC.
 Reuters was unable to reach O'Leary for comment.

 "He named others and he set out precisely what he had done with them," Chawla said.